Personal Immigration

 Pension Income

-The Appendix FM financial requirement can also be met by relying on the gross annual income from a a state, occupational or private pension which is received by the Applicant or Sponsor.
+The Appendix FM financial requirement for a spouse visa or partner visa can also be met by relying on the gross annual income from a a state, occupational or private pension which is received by the Applicant or Sponsor.

 You can rely on pension income where the pension has become a source of income at least 28 days before the application is made.
 There is no need to wait for 6 months (unless you are combining pension income with income from another source).